bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 placed after the opening brace.

 The function Prout computes “emptiness” with any argument.
 However, its implementation has some side effects.
-It displays an argumen.
+It prints an argument.
 That is why it is called.

 Almost all Refal programs are written actually for these side effects.
 After calculating